Measuring Urban Capacity for Humanitarian Crisis: Piloting an Urban Health Response

 Principal Investigator: Junaid Razzak

 Urban areas are at high risk of humanitarian crises.
 No tool currently exists to help urban leaders predict their city’s performance and compare it to others.
-The project aims to develop a tool to objectively measure and score the life saving capability of urban health systems in the aftermath of a mass casualty event.
-The reliability and validity of the tool – City Emergency Health Response Capability Assessment tool (CERC) – will be tested and compared with a full disaster drill in three high risk cities in low-middle income countries (Pakistan, Honduras and Nigeria).
+The project aims to develop a tool to objectively measure and score the lifesaving capability of urban health systems in the aftermath of a mass casualty event.
+The reliability and validity of the tool – City Emergency Health Response Capability Assessment tool (CERC) – will be tested and compared with a full disaster drill in three high risk cities in low-middle income countries: Karachi (Pakistan), Tegucigalpa (Honduras), and Port Harcourt (Nigeria).
 The research will assess policy relevance of CERC score to urban policy makers.